sleepjie/Valanar/Valanar Superdocument.md

 ### The Age of Mist
 A large majority of the Age of Mists remain obfuscated and thus all dates are approximate estimations based on contemporary sources.
 - **2500+BR** - The Great Exodus
+	The Gods lead the higher races from the mythological land known as Morrowsea to the shores of Valanar.
 - **1903BR** - The Primordial Sacrifice
 - **1900BR** - The Desolation of Malyria
 - **1850BR** - Fall of Doyverd
+	The world's largest empire crumbles as the
 - **500BR** - Eruption of Mt.
 Zephyra
 	A natural disaster which caused a massive ecological shift in Khard as well as killing tens of thousands of Dwarrow and forcing the rest into the Worldcaves and beyond.
 - **330BR/320BR** - The Witzian Civil War